gregmoille/pyLLE/docs/Example.md

 ---

-First we need to change the simulation parameters to introduce a fixe detuning _δω_
+First we need to change the simulation parameters to introduce a fix detuning _δω_

 ```python
 solver.sim['δω'] = -5e9*2*np.pi # more or less what it is as the end of the soliton step